EGI-Federation/documentation/content/en/users/compute/_index.md

 The compute services are summarized below:

 - [Cloud Compute](./cloud-compute/) means **VM-based computing with associated storage**.
-It delivers a customisable platform where users have complete control over the software and the supporting compute capacity.
+It delivers a customisable computing resources where users have complete control over the software and the supporting compute capacity.
 Typical use-cases are user gateways or portals, interactive computing platforms and almost any kind of data- and/or compute-intensive workloads.